pivotal-cf/cf-rabbitmq-release/README.md

 ## Testing

-To run all the tests do `bundle exec rake spec`.

 Run `bundle exec rake --tasks` to list all the test subsets.

 ### Unit Tests

-To run only unit tests locally, run: `bundle exec rake spec:unit`.
+To run only unit tests locally, run: `scripts/unit-test`.

 ### Integration Tests
 Integration tests require this release to be deployed into a BOSH director (see [Deploying section above](#deploying)).

-To run integration tests do `bundle exec rake spec:integration`.
+To run integration tests do `scripts/integration-test`.

 ### Embedded Release Tests